Information for Water Well Drillers & Well Pump Installers

 Well drillers are required to submit Construction, Alteration, Decommissioning reports by mail, email or through eWELLS.
 These reports build our knowledge of aquifers and lithology in B.C.

-What You Need to Practice in B.C.
+Register to work in B.C.

 Drilling wells and installing well pumps are restricted activities and in most cases must be performed by a registered well driller or a registered well pump installer.